uchicago-mscapp-projects/snow-lm/README.md

 5. Run the project: `python3 -m snowlm`

 It will ask you to open the dash application in the browser to see the interactive dashboard.

+Pressing Control+C in your terminal will close the application.